rchrdwllm/dotfiles/README.md

 ![](https://raw.githubusercontent.com/rchrdwllm/dotfiles/master/Screenshots/apex_octane.png)

-If you want to use these dotfiles on your machine, you may need to run these commands first:
+If you want to use these dotfiles on your machine, you may need to run these commands first.
+Please use these dotfiles at your own risk !!!

 ## Installing Hyprland